 Use @Serialize annotation with order number on getter of property.
 Ordering provides better compatibility in case

 Use @Deserialize annotation with property name (which should be same as in getter) in constructor.

 Use @SerializeNullable on properties that can have null values.

 Thereby, classes for communication should look like following:

 Next, let’s write a simple implementation of key-value storage:

-Now, let’s write down a guice module for RPC server using Datakernel Boot, that will handle “get” and “put” requests (Note: if you are not familiar with Datakernel Boot, please take a look at Hello World HTTP Server Tutorial)
+Now, let’s write down an AbstractModule for RPC server using DataKernel Boot, that will handle “get” and “put” requests

-Since Java 1.8 they could be expressed as lambdas, which are seen as third arguments in those lines:
+Since Java 1.8 they can be expressed as lambdas, so they are represented as third arguments in these lines.

 But since we have only one server, we will just use single-server strategy: